Julian/lean.nvim/README.rst

 Features
 --------

-* abbreviation (unicode character) insertion using either `nvim-compe <https://github.com/hrsh7th/nvim-compe>`_ or `snippets.nvim <https://github.com/norcalli/snippets.nvim>`_
+* abbreviation (unicode character) insertion, can also provide a `nvim-compe <https://github.com/hrsh7th/nvim-compe>`_ or `snippets.nvim <https://github.com/norcalli/snippets.nvim>`_ source.

 * Initial implementations of some editing helpers (note: no mappings are associated with these by default unless you call